GogiPuttar/Bi-ManualManipulation/README.md

 - Left hand given grasp priority duirng handoff in the simulator.
 Couldn't think of justifiable logic for this so defaulted to task-based priority.

 # Short Term Improvements
+- Integration with Isaac Sim instead of a custom mock up.
+Work in Progress ([branch](https://github.com/GogiPuttar/Bi-ManualManipulation/tree/setup/isaac_sim)).
 - Separate package called `bimanual_configs` for managing all sorts of config files for params.
 Leads to the possibility of modular Task-Defining Configs, if managed properly.
 - Unit Testing and Integration Testing of tasks using [`catch_ros2`](https://github.com/ngmor/catch_ros2)
 - Pep257 and Flake8 compatible documentation for Python, passing all tests
 - Doxygen compatible documentation for C++.

+# Possible Avenues for Machine Learning
+- Params files offer convenient representation of heuristics/tuned parameters which could benefit from a variety of learning based methods; resulting in improved grasping, image localization, sensor fusion, mid to high-level motion planning etc.
+- Multi-Agent RL treating arms as two separate agents, achieving a combined goal.
+- Object detection and pose estimation can be generalized to a larger variety of objects using supervised learning methods
+- It is important to note that ROS 2 is a less than ideal training pipeline for RL and other such methods, given it's poor scaling to faster-than-real-time simualtion.

+# Use of AI Tools
+ChatGPT was used in this project for creating protoype scripts, and Doxygen formatting in `world_mockup.hpp`.

 side
 https://github.com/user-attachments/assets/e9db8ec5-ab15-402c-b95b-d46f3bd75851